mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 To replicable results in your project: Execute the scripts located in the `Step03_Stage05_Activity_Integration` directory.

-## Stage 6 Part 1: Creating the Final Table - the Event Log
+## Sub-step 6 Part 1: Creating the Final Table - the Event Log

-In this stage, we consolidate all `Activity Instances` tables created in stage 5 into a single event log table.
+In this sub-step, we consolidate all `Activity Instances` tables created in sub-step 5 into a single event log table.
 We then perform preprocessing to address instances of missing `hadm_id` and ensure that the data accurately reflects patient encounters.

-**1. Table Consolidation**: we Combined all activity instance tables from stage 5 into one comprehensive event log table.
+**1. Table Consolidation**: we Combined all activity instance tables from sub-step 5 into one comprehensive event log table.

 **2. Preprocessing Missing `hadm_id`**:
    - we identified and evaluated instances where `hadm_id` is null to determine whether these should be corrected based on surrounding data or not.